lmu-plai/xfl/README.md

 The repository consists of the following components:

-* `lm/` Language model for generation function names from lists of predicted tokens
+* `xfl/` Partial source code of the implementation used for the paper, including full experiment data and logs.
-* `xfl/` Partial source code and full experiment data used in our paper
+* `xfl-r/` A refactored version of the original source code to simplify configuration and deployment (recommended).
-* `xfl-r/` A refactoring of the original source code to make it reusable
+* `lm/` The Language model for generating function names from lists of tokens predicted by XFL, as described in Section VI of the paper.

 RevEng.AI offers a service to generate embeddings from symbols in binaries using the [reait](https://github.com/RevEngAI/reait) tool.